 Click Done to save your changes.

-Activity Links never expire and you do not need to resend links if someone makes changes to an activity or experience.
-However, if you apply a different audience from the Audience Library, rather than simply editing the activity, a new link is generated that you’ll need to re-share.
+Activity links never expire and you do not need to resend links if someone changes an activity or experience.
+However, if you apply a different audience from the Audience Library, rather than simply editing the activity, a new link is generated that you must share again.

-Each Activity Link URL (for Exp A, Exp B, etc.) lets you start the user journey from the corresponding experience.
-You can click the URL generated for an experience and then proceed with normal site browsing to see experiences on multiple pages (if multiple pages exist).
+Each Activity link URL (for Experience A, Experience B, and so forth) lets you start the user journey from the corresponding experience.
+Click the URL generated for an experience and then proceed with normal site browsing to see experiences on multiple pages (if multiple pages exist).
 Only one URL is generated per experience, even if the experience spans multiple pages (template testing or multi-page testing).

-You can navigate the site to see the other pages because the Activity QA is sticky.
-Note that this is true for at.js implementations with version 2.x or later.
-For at.js 1.x implementations, this is true only if the visitor’s browser doesn’t block third-party cookies.
+You can navigate the site to see the other pages because the Activity QA mode is sticky.
+This situation is true for at.js implementations with version 2.x or later.
+For at.js 1.x implementations, this situation is true only if the visitor’s browser doesn’t block third-party cookies.

-To see reports generated from Activity Link URLs, click the activity’s Reports page, click the Settings icon ( ), then select QA Mode from the Environment drop-down list.
+To see reports generated from activity link URLs, click the activity’s Reports page, click the Settings icon ( ), then select QA Mode Traffic from the Environment drop-down list.

 Activity QA preview links for saved activities might not load if there are too many saved activities in your account.
-Re-trying the preview links should work.
-To prevent this from continuing to happen, archive saved activities that are no longer actively used.
+Retrying the preview links should work.
+To prevent this situation from continuing to happen, archive saved activities that are no longer actively used.

 Activity QA URLs are available with activities with Analytics as the reporting source (A4T).
-Hits generated while performing QA using Activity QA will flow to the same report suite where the activity’s data will flow even after the activity goes live.
+Hits generated while performing QA using Activity QA flow to the same report suite where the activity’s data flows even after the activity goes live.